m-g-k/EventLogMonitor/README.md

 Note that you may need to use a Unicode font to be able to display certain languages in your terminal.

 ## Viewing events without message catalogues <a name="no-catalogue"></a>
-If the message catalogue for an event cannot be found, or the catalogue does not contain an entry for the event in question, a default message is output instead.
-Normally that message looks similar to the one output by the Event Viewer built into Windows in this situation:<br>
+If the message catalogue for an event cannot be found, or the catalogue does not contain an entry for the event in question, by default a "patched" version of the message is output if the message has inserts.
+This means that what is written to the console is only the inserts from the event, and each insert is separated by with a new line.
+So you can tell that an event has been "patched" in this way, the event it written with a `[P]` (for "patched") after the event ID.
+An example of this would be:<br>

+<span style="color:green">**0I**</span> <span style="color:GoldenRod">**[P]**</span><span style="color:green">**:**</span> `Service stopped.` **`[07/01/2024 17:21:10.165]`**<br>

+When an event is patched by default you will only see the first insert written to the console.
+To see the first 2 inserts you should use the `-2` option and to see all inserts you should use the `-3` option.
+And to see which provider output the event, use `-v` "verbose" output option.

+However, if the event has no inserts at all, or you use the `-nopatch` option to turn off event patching, then a default message is output instead.
+Normally this message looks similar to the one output by the Event Viewer built into Windows in this situation:<br>

 <span style="color:green">**0I**</span>`: The description for Event ID 0 from source XYZ cannot be found.
 Either the component that raises this event is not installed on your local computer or the installation is corrupted.
 You can install or repair the component on the local computer.
 [25/01/2020 20:30:25.632]`<br>